DominicBoisvert/MyT_fr_ca/README.md

   in French.

 ## The Latest Version
-  Details of the latest version can be found on the Myt_fr_ca project page at https://github.com/ronzed/MyT_fr_ca.
+  Details of the latest version can be found on the MyT_fr_ca project page at https://github.com/ronzed/MyT_fr_ca.

   Please note that the present translation is for version 1.3.1 of MyT